 - Apple Cinnamon Muffins

 Simple Baked Apples with Granola

 - 2 apples, halved (I used honey crisp, but any kind will do)

-- 1 cup granola
+- 1 cup granola, any kind

-- 2 tablespoons butter, melted
+- 2 tablespoons unsalted butter, melted

-- 1/2 teaspoon cinnamon
+- ¾ teaspoon ground cinnamon

-- Remove foil and bake for another 15-20 minutes, or until apples are tender.
+- Spoon mixture into apple halves.
+Cover dish with aluminum foil and bake for 20 minutes.
+Remove foil and bake for another 15-20 minutes, or until apples are tender.

-Inspired by Paula Deen's Fall Baking magazine.
+- Inspired by Paula Deen's Fall Baking - 2014 magazine.

-Apples are best eaten the same day.
+- Apples are best eaten the same day.